Good Grief Cook

 Will: Hey mom guess who I am Me: Who?
 Will: I am a sugar cookie

-Moving on and creating new memories I took Annabelle to Barnard’s Orchard to pick up some fresh apples.
-The farm is 74 acres of preserved land that has been in the Barnard family for 4 generations.
-It’s a real gem of a place open all year long.
+Moving forward and creating new memories, I took Annabelle to Barnard's Orchard to pick up fresh apples.
+This 74-acre gem of preserved land has remained in the Barnard family for four generations.
+Best of all, they are open all year long.

-Annabelle loved her first farm visit with Kiki (I think) and we were delighted to find some of my favorite heirloom varieties.
-This grandma will probably have Annabelle cooking before she can even eat solid food let alone stand at the counter, but she watches me in action and you know the best food memories have to do with the aroma of the kitchen.
+Annabelle loved her first farm visit with Kiki and I was delighted to discover some of my favorite heirloom apple varieties.
+I'll likely have her cooking before she can even eat solid food, let alone stand at the counter!
+For now, she watches me in action, soaking in the kitchen aromas that create the most lasting food memories.

 Apple Crisp Slices